 • Film - Jeremy Murray

 Jeremy Murray (he/him) is a University of New Brunswick graduate with a focus in media arts and cultures (2017) and film production (2011-2018), specializing in film editing.
-Jeremy is a wheelchair user and has limited access to creative opportunities.
+Jeremy is a wheelchair user and has limited access to creative opportunities in his New Brunswick community of Willow Grove.

 • Music - Justine Richardson